Connecticut Sales Tax and Use Tax

-What is the sales tax in Connecticut?
+What is the Connecticut sales tax?

-Taxes in Connecticut are destination-based, meaning the sales tax rate is based, or determined from, the destination location an item is shipped to.
+Taxes in Connecticut are destination-based, meaning the Connecticut sales tax rate is based, or determined from, the destination location an item is shipped to.
 This complicates business for retailers who need to have the exact and up-to-date sales tax rate for every shipment they make.

-What is the use tax in Connecticut?
+What is the Connecticut use tax?

 The Connecticut state use tax rate is the same as the state, county, city and special district rates.